sunnyajit/sunnyajit/README.md

 -->
 😄Pronouns: He/Him

-👨‍🎓 I'm currently pursuing my Bachelors in Computer Science & Engineering
+👨‍🎓 I'm currently pursuing my Bachelors in Computer Science & Engineering(23-27) With Current CGPA 8.20

 🧑‍💻As a software engineer, I thrive on solving complex problems and building innovative software solutions.
 I'm proficient in various programming languages with a focus on [C++, Java,Javascript and python].
 Passinate about Technology.